sucaba/IronTextLibrary/Doc/Tutorial.md

     [Language]
     public class MyLang
     {
-        // In case of success setter will be invoked with a final result of parsing.
+        // In case of success, setter will be invoked with a final result of parsing.
         // Getter is optional.
         [ParseResult]
         public string Result { get; set; }